56K, ISDN 64/128kbps, DSL 256/512Kbps, ADSL

 mean that you can have the same up-load speed.

-Why is the speed of broadcasting
+Why is the speed of broadcasting my emails not consistent?

-Sender mail server program used (single thread) or multi-thread for Extended STMP (ESTMP) mail server, server microprocessor capability/capacity and how many companies or users sharing the same network/cable Internet connection, etc. are just some of the contributing factors to inconsistent emailing speed.
+Sender mail server program used (single thread) or multi-thread for Extended SMTP (ESTMP) mail server, server microprocessor capability/capacity and how many companies or users sharing the same network/cable Internet connection, etc. are just some of the contributing factors to inconsistent emailing speed.

 You can PING the mail servers or if you are using your own mail server PING the Internet to determine connection throughput.

-Throughput, bandwidth?
+Throughput/bandwidth?
 Are the outgoing and incoming datagram Bits-Bytes between your computer, ISP connection and the Internet network.

 What is the speed or how many emails